tvsnarayana/AzureDevTestDeploy/environmentSetup.md

 	  - port 5050 on the staging machine
 	  - port 5555 on the dev machine

- ## Development Container ##
+## Setting up the Development Container ##

+Our development host will be where we run our development container.
+This container will perform a number of useful functions for us during the development process.
+However, we first need to do some setup work via SSH.
+In the future this configurtion step will go away as the Docker community are working on a better solution for sharing content from the client to host.

- We will be doing our development in a container on the development host we created in the previous setup steps.
-To connect to this machine first make sure that your currently active docker-machine is the correct development machine (by default called tutorialDev).
-The followin command will list the machines available and indicates which is the currently active machine:
+To connect to this machine first make sure that your currently active docker-machine is the correct machine (by default called tutorialDev).
+The following command will tell you which is the currently active docker
+machine:

     $ docker-machine active
-    tutorialProd

-If your development machine is not the development machine you can set it
+If you need to change the currently active machine you can do so with:
-with:

     $ docker-machine active tutorialDev